JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 **Success:** The agent can produce robust Python functions, automatically generate Streamlit UIs, and refactor code through simple CLI commands, streamlining the development workflow.

 **Tasks:**

 **Implement Advanced `code_gen` Module:**
-     [ ] This enhances the `CodeGenerator` to produce more robust Python functions and lays the groundwork for more complex code manipulations.
+     [x] This enhances the `CodeGenerator` to produce more robust Python functions and lays the groundwork for more complex code manipulations.
 **Implement Autogen Web UI (Proof of Concept):**
-     [ ] This introduces the capability to automatically generate basic Streamlit UIs from Python data class definitions, accessible via the `build ui` CLI command.
+     [x] This introduces the capability to automatically generate basic Streamlit UIs from Python data class definitions, accessible via the `build ui` CLI command.
 **Implement `refactor` command:**
-     [ ] This adds a CLI command (`refactor <file> "<instruction>"`) allowing Coddy to intelligently refactor existing code based on user instructions.
+     [x] This adds a CLI command (`refactor <file> "<instruction>"`) allowing Coddy to intelligently refactor existing code based on user instructions.
 **Reflect and Evaluate Phase Outcomes:**
-     [ ] Tested the reliability of code generation and refactoring.
+     [x] Tested the reliability of code generation and refactoring.

 #### AI-Guided Quality & Value Evaluation: Phase 8

 * **Tests Created:** Develop unit tests for `CodeGenerator` to verify the correctness and quality of generated Python functions.
 Create integration tests for the `build ui` command to ensure basic Streamlit UIs are generated from defined data classes.
 For the `refactor` command, create tests that apply refactoring instructions to mock code and assert the expected changes.
-* **My Evaluation:** The need for these tests is critical.
-This phase introduces Coddy's ability to act on code, which carries significant risk if not reliable.
-The purpose is to ensure generated and refactored code is functional, safe, and adheres to quality standards.
-Unreliable code generation can severely damage user trust and lead to frustration.
+* **My Evaluation:** Phase 8 has been a resounding success.
+Coddy is no longer just an analytical companion but a proactive builder.
+The `CodeGenerator` can now produce and refactor Python code, and the `UIGenerator` can scaffold basic Streamlit UIs from data models.
+The `build ui` and `refactor` CLI commands provide a powerful, intuitive interface for these new capabilities.
+This phase successfully fulfills its goal of empowering Coddy with proactive building capabilities, significantly streamlining the development workflow.
+The foundation for more advanced autonomous actions is now firmly in place.

 ---